averyvisentin/terminal-tetris/README.md

   * **Classic Tetris Gameplay**: A fully-featured Tetris implementation for the terminal.
   * **Modern Mechanics**: Includes advanced mechanics like T-Spin detection and a back-to-back bonus system.
+  * **Save state**: Includes a save state feature that allows you to pause the game and resume it later. (hit 's' while game is paused).
+Saving will close the game.
+Resume from Main Menu on next startup.
   * **Hold Functionality**: Swap out the current piece with a stored piece.
   * **Persistent Database**: All high scores and user settings are saved to a local tetris.db file, so your progress and customizations are always remembered.
   * **Settings Menu**: Customize everything from keybindings to game physics and scoring values.
   * **Ghost Piece**: A preview of where the current piece will land.
+(Toggle in Settings Menu)
   * **High Score Tracking**: The top 5 scores are saved and displayed on the main menu.
   * **Level Progression**: The game's speed increases as you clear more lines.
-  * **Proper Lock Delay**: A half-second delay after a piece touches a surface, allowing for last-second adjustments.
+  * **Proper Lock Delay**: A half-second delay after a piece touches a surface, allowing for last-second adjustments. (adjustable in Settings Menu)
   * **Bag Randomization**: A 7-bag randomization system ensures that all seven tetrominoes will appear in a random order before any are repeated.
 ![sceenshot](./screenshots/main-menu.png)
 -----